Websites that work for people of all abilities

 Accessly helps you do good, make money and comply with the law.

-Stop putting your business and livelihood at risk.
+Your business and livelihood could be at risk.

 Website accessibility lawsuits increased by over 3600% between 2015 and 2018.

 lawsuits filed in 2018

 In the USA, a website that isn’t accessible can result in a $75,000 fine for your first violation and $150,000 for your second, and that’s not to mention attorneys’ fees and other potential damages.